kevinpschaaf/enyo-wiki/Buttons.md

         // respond to the tap event
     }

-You may customize the look of a button by specifying foreground and background colors, or by applying one of Onyx's built-in button styles:
+In addition, you may customize the look of a button by specifying foreground and background colors, or by applying one of Onyx's built-in button styles:

     {kind: "onyx.Toolbar", components: [
         {kind: "onyx.Button", content: "tap me"},